wsor4035/dev.luanti.org/content/engine-dev-process/releasing-luanti.md

 ### Announce a feature freeze

-(_Skip for patch releases_) Usually, a **feature freeze for one week is announced in #minetest-dev**.
+(_Skip for patch releases_) Usually, a **feature freeze for one week is announced in #luanti-dev**.
 New features aren't accepted in this time and people focus on finding and fixing bugs.
 To find high priority issues faster, consider linking a release candidate binary to get more test results.
 This release candidate is usually also posted on the forums (News section).

 The feature freeze and release date is set by core developers.